-This card translates into instant savings for frequent flyers, who would otherwise have to pay foreign transaction fees on every purchase made in a foreign currency.
-Based on our calculations, the Scotiabank Passport Visa Infinite can save the average family of four an estimated $71.25 in foreign transaction fees in a single vacation.
-If you travel overseas more than once a year, frequently make purchases on websites that don’t offer products in Canadian dollars or regularly head south of the border for shopping sprees, you could be set up to save exponentially more.
+This card translates into instant savings for frequent travellers, who would otherwise have to pay foreign transaction fees on every purchase made in non-Canadian currencies.
+Based on our calculations, the Scotiabank Passport Visa Infinite can save the average family of four an estimated $71.25 in foreign transaction fees during a single vacation.
+If you travel abroad once a year, frequently make purchases on websites that don’t offer products in Canadian dollars or regularly head south of the border for shopping sprees, you could be set up to save exponentially more.

 In addition to charging no foreign transaction fees, this card is also noteworthy for its lucrative welcome bonus.
-New accountholders who sign up by January 31, 2019 are eligible to receive 25,000 Scotia Rewards points ($250 value) after spending $1,000 within the first three months of receiving the card.
+New accountholders are eligible to receive 30,000 Scotia Rewards points ($250 value) after spending $1,000 within the first three months of receiving the card.
 In terms of earning rewards, the Scotia Passport Visa infinite offers 2 points per $1 on eligible grocery, restaurant, entertainment and travel-related purchases (including taxis and public transit) and 1 point per $1 on everything else.

 The Scotiabank Passport Visa Infinite also offers a roster of travel perks ranging from travel emergency and medical insurance, trip cancellation coverage, baggage loss and rental car coverage.